YounesChellaf/serveless-api/README.md

 # Print.com serverless API
-A serverless API that return a shipping possibilities in a range of dates, The project is developed in Node.js using the Lambda AWS function
+A serverless API that returns a shipping possibilities for a range of dates, The project is developed in Node.js using the Lambda AWS function

 ## The project requirements
 1. Use the serverless framework for lambda (AWS)